skupperproject/skewer/README.md

 A `skewer.yaml` file describes the steps and commands to achieve an objective using Skupper.
-Skewer takes the `skewer.yaml` file as input and produces a `README.md` file and a test routine as output.
+Skewer takes the `skewer.yaml` file as input and produces two outputs: a `README.md` file and a test routine.

 ## An example example